navazjm/tloc/README.md

 TypeScript           ts
 ```

 Interested in adding a new language?
-Start a [discussion](https://github.com/navazjm/tloc/discussions), and we can work together to incorporate it into tloc!
+Start a [discussion](https://github.com/navazjm/tloc/discussions),
+and we can work together to incorporate it into tloc!

 ## Contributing

+Want to contribute to tloc?
+Awesome, we would love your input ♥\
+\
+If you have a feature request, start a [discussion](https://github.com/navazjm/tloc/discussions),
+and we can work together to incorporate it into tloc!\
+\
+Encountered a defect?
+Please report it under [issues](https://github.com/navazjm/tloc/issues).\
+Be sure to include detailed information to help us address the issue effectively."
+\
+Want to implement a feature request or fix a defect?
+Checkout our [contributing guide](./docs/contributing.md).